Sexual Assault and Title IX Resources

 Inquiries or complaints may also be directed to: The Office for Civil Rights Philadelphia Office, U.S. Department of Education, 100 Penn Square East, Suite 515 Philadelphia, PA 19107-3323.
 Telephone number: (215) 656-8541; fax (215) 656-8605 or email OCR.firstname.lastname@example.org.

-Counseling Services, Health Services and the Campus Minister are considered confidential offices/staff at Lycoming College.
+Counseling Services and Health Services are considered confidential offices/staff at Lycoming College.
 It is only under exceptional circumstances where confidential staff believe that there is a threat to the well-being or safety of an individual or others that they are obligated to report the information.
 In all circumstances, the victim/complainant will be informed of the process, if such steps are deemed necessary.

 *The nearest hospital is Williamsport Regional Medical Center.